top of page

 The Birth of 'Where It’s At'

-The idea for the show was born in 1971 while Mr walker was attending a production course.
+The idea for the show was born in 1971 while Mr Walker was attending a production course.
 'Where It’s At' was conceived as a platform to promote local talent and offer young Jamaicans a voice amid a rapidly changing society.
 It had a dance segment and a forum where young people discussed issues affecting them.
 After the training ended, the show was launched on the Jamaica Broadcasting Corporation (JBC) TV in 1972.
-Initially, the show had two segments, one which showcased entertainment and dance the other a forum where young people discussed issues pertinent to them.
+Initially, the show had two segments, one showcasing entertainment and dance and the other a forum where young people discussed issues pertinent to them.

-Mr. Walker quickly recognized the need for better engagement and revitalized the show's concept.
-He removed the forum segment and instead, infused the program with vibrant dance segments that featured inner-city talent, including the popular group named the Funky Phonics.
-This innovative approach electrified the show, transforming it into an essential viewing experience for the young and the not-so-young audiences across Jamaica.
+Mr Walker quickly recognised the need for better engagement and revitalised the show's concept.
+He removed the forum segment and instead infused the program with vibrant dance segments that featured inner-city talent, including the popular group named the Funky Phonics.
+This innovative approach electrified the show, transforming it into an essential viewing experience for the young and old alike across Jamaica.

 Cultural Impact and Influences